Getting Started as a New PLSE Member

 All PLSE members must follow the code of conduct.
 We expect everyone who participates in any PLSE research, meetings, or social events to be familiar with and follow these guidelines.

 If you’re an incoming graduate student, you should likely have access to the lab already.
-If not, check out the lab cardkey access page for what you should try next.
+If not, check out the lab cardkey access page.

 #plse